 Although conferences are most often scheduled for this time during the year, you can schedule a parent-teacher conference at any time when you feel a need to check in with your child’s teacher.

-Here is a list of items you might discuss with your child’s teacher during parent-teacher conferences:
+Here is a list of items and questions you might discuss with your child’s teacher during parent-teacher conferences:

 General Parent-Teacher Conference Concerns